Bullying online or at school

 If you are going to court for a criminal offence, and your court date is more than six days away, you can request help before court.

-Our other free legal services include help at court.
-For some matters, we can also provide you with a lawyer to help you run your case.
+For some matters, we may also be able to provide you with a lawyer to help you run your case.

-You can also contact us for free information about criminal offences and how we can help you.
+You can also contact us for free information about criminal offences by making an appointment at one of our offices.

 Legal services

-Your local community legal can give you legal information and advice.
+- Community legal centres – they can give you legal information and advice.
 Most services are free.

-The Victorian Aboriginal Legal (VALS) provides legal advice and assistance to Aboriginal and Torres Strait Islander people.
+- Victorian Aboriginal Legal Service (VALS) – provides legal advice and assistance to Aboriginal and Torres Strait Islander people.
 If you are Koori and taken into custody, the police must tell VALS within one hour.
 You will get support and advice from one of their client services officers.
-They also have a 24-hour .
+They also have a 24-hour service.

-You can also find a private lawyer near you through the Law Institute of Victoria’s Legal Referral .
+- Law Institute of Victoria’s: Find a lawyer referral service – can help you fine a private lawyer near you.
 All law firms included in the Legal Referral Service provide a free 30-minute interview.
 You can use this interview to understand more about the legal issue and how much it will cost.
 Note that the free interview is not 30 minutes of free legal advice.

-If you have a cognitive disability, the Office of the Public can provide an independent third person to be with you at the police station while you are interviewed or during procedures such as the police taking body samples.
+Office of the Public Advocate – if you have a cognitive disability, they can provide an independent third person to be with you at the police station.
+They can be there while you are interviewed, or during procedures such as the police taking body samples.

 Complaints